Laborieux-Axel/Equilibrium-Propagation/README.md

 EP updates approximates ground truth gradients computed by BPTT.
 To check if the theorem is satisfied set the `--todo` flag to `--todo 'gducheck`.
 With the flag `--save` enabled, plots comparing EP and BPTT updates for each layers will be created in the results folder.

+## More command lines

+More command line are available at in the check folder of this repository, including training MLP on MNIST.
+See the bottom of the page for a summary of all the arguments in the command lines.

 ## Summary table of the command lines arguments